 Non-avian reptiles, from here on called reptiles (including turtles, crocodilians, tuatara and squamates - lizards, snakes and amphisbaenids), have proven to be superb model systems in addressing developmental and age effects on learning (e.g. Amiel et al., 2014; Dayananda & Webb, 2017; Munch et al., 2018; Noble et al., 2014; Szabo et al., 2019), individual variation in learning (e.g. Carazo et al., 2014; Chung et al., 2017; Kar et al., 2017; Noble et al., 2014) and spatial cognition (e.g. Foa et al., 2009; Lopez et al., 2001; Wilkinson et al., 2009).
 As ectotherms, temperature plays an important role during embryonal development of phenotype including sex (temperature dependent sex determination, Warner, 2010), brain morphology and behaviour (e.g. Amiel et al., 2016; Booth, 2006; Matsubara et al., 2017).
 Furthermore, many reptiles are precocial and the juvenile brain is much more developmentally advanced at birth compared to altricial species (Charvet & Striedter, 2011; Grand, 1992; Szabo et al., 2019).
 Some reptiles have evolved rudimentary forms of sociality including long-term monogamy to big multi-generational family groups in which individuals delay dispersal sometimes into adulthood (While et al., 2015; Whiting & While, 2017).
 Importantly, reptiles diverged from mammals about 280 million years ago (Macphail, 1982) and their brain exhibits several prototypic features (Nomura et al., 2013).
-Modern reptiles are the third most species rich group of vertebrates (10793 species as of July 2018, Uetz et al., 2019) inhabiting a wide range of different habitats, showing diversity in mating systems (monogamy to polygynandry), feeding ecology, social structure (solitary to groups of many individuals), reproductive tactics (parthenogenesis, oviparity or viviparity) and differ substantially in behaviour (Fox et al., 2003; Reilly et al., 2009; Uller & Olsson, 2008; Whiting & While, 2017).
+Modern reptiles are the third most species rich group of vertebrates (10,793 species as of July 2018, Uetz et al., 2019) inhabiting a wide range of different habitats, showing diversity in mating systems (monogamy to polygynandry), feeding ecology, social structure (solitary to groups of many individuals), reproductive tactics (parthenogenesis, oviparity or viviparity) and differ substantially in behaviour (Fox et al., 2003; Reilly et al., 2009; Uller & Olsson, 2008; Whiting & While, 2017).
 As such, we have seen a surge in work on reptile cognition (Figure 1) given their potential to address fundamental questions in cognitive ecology.

 Gordon Burghardt (1978) introduced the first major review on reptiles as the field was only just developing.
 This review was critical in establishing and describing methods in the field and providing a preliminary overview of reptile learning.
-Burghardt’s review included over 70 species and described learning processes from simple habituation to different forms of conditioning, maze and detour learning and visual discrimination learningincluding reversals highlighting major limitations of existing cognitive work at the time.
-More recently, Wilkinson and Huber (2012) provided an update on new developments including accounts of social cognition a novel in the study of reptilian cognition.
+Burghardt’s review included over 70 species and described learning processes from simple habituation to different forms of conditioning, maze and detour learning and visual discrimination learning (including reversals) highlighting major limitations of existing cognitive work at the time.
+More recently, Wilkinson and Huber (2012) provided an update on new developments including accounts of social cognition – a novel direction in the study of reptilian cognition.
 Our systematic literature search identified over 90 studies on reptile learning (Figure 1) of which none were included in Burghardt (1978) and only 18 were included in Wilkinson & Huber (2012).
 Consequently, this calls for a comprehensive and systematic review to provide an unbiased update on the state of the field.